wbor-fm/wbor-ups/README.md

 ssmtp needs to be installed on new devices by running `sudo apt-get install ssmtp`.
 Its config is located at `/etc/ssmtp/ssmtp.conf` and must be configured with the relevant credentials.

-The primary event we’re concerned with is power loss, so we have added to the `onbattery` script at `/etc/apcupsd/onbattery`.
-This script emails a defined address and sends a message to our GroupMe group of station managers.
-To run this script manually for testing, run `sudo ./apccontrol onbattery` from `/etc/apcupsd`.
+The primary events we’re concerned with is power loss and restoration, so we have added to the `onbattery`/`offbattery` scripts at `/etc/apcupsd/`.
+These send an email and message to our GroupMe group of station managers. `onbattery` includes the estimated battery time remaining, and will send an update after fifteen minutes (if still on battery).
+To run this script manually for testing, run `sudo ./apccontrol onbattery` from `/etc/apcupsd`. `apccontrol` must have `export APCUPSD_MAIL="ssmtp"` and `export SYSADMIN={INSERT EMAIL HERE}`.